zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/data-widgets/data-grid-2.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-Due to current limitations, **Saved attribute**, and **Default value** properties will be ignored when a drop-down filter is used in conjunction with an [Association Filter](#association-filter) data grid configuration.
+Due to current limitations, **Default value** property will be ignored when a drop-down filter is used in conjunction with an [Association Filter](#association-filter) data grid configuration.
+{{% /alert %}}

+{{% alert color="warning" %}}
+Due to current limitations, **Saved attribute** property will be ignored when a drop-down filter is used in conjunction with an [Association Filter](#association-filter) data grid configuration where **Use lazy load** is set to **Yes**.
 This limitation also applies when using page state, meaning that the filter value used in the drop-down filter will not persist when navigating between pages.
 {{% /alert %}}

 When adding a new option, the following properties are required: